jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 ### ISR04
 **Issue:** [220](https://github.com/jborgers/PMD-jPinpoint-rules/issues/220)
 **Observation: A value assigned to a local variable is never used.**
-**Problem:** Assignments to variables for which the assigned value is not used because a new value is assigned before actual use, is unnecessary work and my indicate a bug.
+**Problem:** Assignments to variables for which the assigned value is not used because a new value is assigned before actual use, is unnecessary work and may indicate a bug.
 **Solution:** Remove the first assignment and make sure that is as intended.
 **Rule name:** AvoidUnusedAssignments
 **Sonar rule(s):** java:S1854 - Unused assignments should be removed (inadequate rule).